MLBartley/mlbartley.github.io/consulting.md

 * You develop the reseach/project goals, questions, etc.
 * You fill out the consulting Request Form
-* I schedules a free one hour consultation to discuss the goals and scope of the proposed project
+* I schedule a free one hour consultation to discuss the goals and scope of the proposed project
 * We discuss the role of the consultant in this project (e.g. deliverables requested, timeline, hourly fee, best communication practices during the consulting period)
 * We agree upon and sign a consulting contract that outlines the following: compensation and expenses, confidentiality of project, tasks and deliverables, timeline and proposed due dates for drafts and final projects, billing process and schedule.
 * I get to work!
 We will meet at intervals decided upon (e.g. weekly) to discuss progress and relevant updates.